Tim Chamberlain

 PhD Thesis

-"Empirical Adventurers: Science and Imperial Exploration in East Tibet, 1900-1949"
+"Empirical Adventurers: Science and Imperial Exploration in East Tibet, 1900-1949."

-Western Explorers in Eastern Tibet
+Western Explorers in East Tibet

 This thesis examines the interlinked themes of science and empire in contested territories at the imperial margins.
 Specifically focussing upon the Sino-Tibetan borderlands, where British, Russian, and Chinese imperialist interests impinged upon Tibetan autonomy in the first half of the twentieth century, this dissertation demonstrates how a group of Westerners utilised scientific societies and institutions, as well as commercial and governmental organisations, and the mediums of the popular and academic press, to create a particular culture of exploration which was rooted in a Western imperialist worldview, primarily in order to further their own social advancement and professional reputations.
 Using socio-historical methodologies of microhistory and the ‘biographical turn,’ this thesis argues that individual lives simultaneously examined in isolation and in aggregate illuminate how individuals cohered through both conscious and unconscious systems of networking to create a ‘frontier milieu’ which thereby influenced a globalising ‘project’ of empire.